19 minute read

 Bitcoin is not programmable, as useful, or functional as other cryptocurrencies

-• Bitcoin is designed to be the highest security monetary network, supporting general programming opens up possible security issues such as the ability for nodes to be decentralized
+• Bitcoin is designed to be the highest security monetary network, supporting general programming opens up possible security issues such as the ability for nodes to be centralized

 • Second layers or improvements to the Bitcoin protocol can provide programmability such as RSK, discrete log contracts, and Lightning